axixkristou/agile-pheromind/01_AI-RUN/09_Legacy_Migration_Analysis.md

 # Workflow: Legacy Code Analysis for Migration Project (09_Legacy_Migration_Analysis.md)

-**Objective:** Provide a detailed and traceable analysis of a legacy codebase (VB6, older .NET, COM+, MSSQL SPs) for migration to .NET Core/Angular.
-The analysis must identify key components, dependencies, business logic, DB interactions, and propose complexity, risks, and migration strategies, with clear documentation of the agent's "chain of thought".
-Handle errors in accessing sources or MCPs.
+**Objective:** Provide a detailed and traceable English analysis of a legacy codebase (VB6, old .NET, COM+, MSSQL SPs) for migration to a modern .NET Core/Angular stack.
+The analysis must identify key components, dependencies, encapsulated business logic, database interactions, and propose complexity, risks, and potential migration strategies, with clear English "chain of thought" documentation.
+Manages errors in accessing sources or MCPs.
+The final report provided to the user will be in `currentUser.lastInteractionLanguage`.

 **Key AI Agents:** `🧐 @uber-orchestrator` (UO), `✍️ @orchestrator-pheromone-scribe` (Scribe), `@migration-analyst-agent`, `@clarification-agent`.